RyanSamman/CPIT221/src/markdown/Secret.md

 - [ ] Reverse Proxies
 - [ ] Caching w.
 Redis
 - [ ] Containerization w.
 Docker & Kubernetes
-- [ ] AWS Certified Cloud Practicioner Certification
+- [ ] AWS Certified Cloud Practitioner Certification

 # Conclusion

-It's hard to learn and stay motivated alone, you need to find others who can help you out! form a network, form a group of people who share your interestes, and grow together.
+It's hard to learn and stay motivated alone, you need to find others who can help you out! form a network, form a group of people who share your interests, and grow together.

 If you don't have any background in any of these subjects, try choosing one, and test out the waters!